 The Economic Outlook

 Globally, hybrids already make up a rapidly growing chunk of automotive sales.
 According to the ACEA (European Automobile Manufacturers Association), 606,210 hybrids were sold across Europe in 2018, which represents a 33% sales increase.
 Meanwhile, according to JATO, 1.261 million electric cars were sold across the globe in 2018, which represents a massive 74% sales increase.
-This is in part due to the gradual release of the entire line-up of the Tesla Model 3, which also took the title of being the world’s best-selling electric vehicle in 2018.
+This is partly due to the gradual release of the entire line-up of the Tesla Model 3, which also took the title of being the world’s best-selling electric vehicle in 2018.
 While the American-made Tesla is the world’s best selling electric vehicle, China is actually the world’s largest electric vehicle market, where 769,000 electric vehicles made its way into the homes of Chinese families compared to 209,000 making its way into American households.

 With all of that said, the global market is truly in the midst of an electric vehicle revolution.
 A country like the Philippines, whose economy is rapidly developing, are considered by car manufacturers as an opportunity for growth.
 Despite the automotive sales slump and reduced consumer spending in 2018, no thanks to high inflation and the implementation of the TRAIN law, the United Nations forecasts a 6.5% growth for the Philippine economy this year, driven by strong government spending and infrastructure investment.
 It is also forecasted by the IMF that the Philippines’ GDP will grow by 6.5% in 2019.